qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Locale ([elaborated below](#locale)).

-[^string_encoding_optimization]: Java has an optimization that use Latin-1 encoding (1 byte per code point) for in-memory string if possible.
-But the API of `String` still works on WTF-16.
-Similar things can happen in other languages.
+[^string_encoding]: Strictly speaking, they use [WTF-16](https://simonsapin.github.io/wtf-8/#ill-formed-utf-16) encoding, which is similar to UTF-16 but allows invalid surrogate pairs.
+Also, Java has an optimization that use Latin-1 encoding (1 byte per code point) for in-memory string if possible.
+But the API of `String` still works on WTF-16 code units.
+Similar things may happen in C# and JS.

 ### Floating point

 - NaN.
 Floating point NaN is not equal to any number including itself.
 NaN == NaN is always false (even if the bits are same).
 NaN != NaN is always true.
 Computing on NaN usually gives NaN (it can "contaminate" computation).
 - There are +Inf and -Inf.
 They are not NaN.
 - There is a negative zero -0.0 which is different to normal zero.
 The negative zero equals zero when using floating point comparision.
 Normal zero is treated as "positive zero".
-The two zeros behave differently in some computations (e.g. `1.0 / +0.0 == +Inf`, `1.0 / -0.0 == -Inf`)
+The two zeros behave differently in some computations (e.g. `1.0 / 0.0 == Inf`, `1.0 / -0.0 == -Inf`, `log(0.0) == -Inf`, `log(-0.0)` is NaN)
 - JSON standard doesn't allow NaN or Inf:
   - JS `JSON.stringify` turns NaN and Inf to null.
   - Python `json.dumps(...)` will directly write `NaN`, `Infinity` into result, which is not compliant to JSON standard. `json.dumps(..., allow_nan=False)` will raise `ValueError` if has NaN or Inf.
   - Golang `json.Marshal` will give error if has NaN or Inf.
-- Directly compare equality for floating point may fail.
+- Directly compare equality for floating point may fail due to precision loss.
 Compare equality by things like `abs(a - b) < 0.00001`
 - JS use floating point for all numbers.
 The max "safe" integer is $2^{53}-1$.
 The "safe" here means every integer in range can be accurately represented.
 Outside of the safe range, most integers will be inaccurate.
 For large integer it's recommended to use `BigInt`.

   If a JSON contains an integer larger than that, and JS deserializes it using `JSON.parse`, the number in result will be likely inaccurate.
 The workaround is to use other ways of deserializing JSON or use string for large integer.

   (Putting millisecond timestamp integer in JSON fine, as millisecond timestamp exceeds limit in year 287396.
 But nanosecond timestamp suffers from that issue.)
 - Associativity law and distribution law doesn't strictly hold because of precision loss.
 Parallelizing matrix multiplication and sum dynamically using these laws can be non-deterministic.
-[Example](https://github.com/pytorch/pytorch/issues/75240) [Example](https://www.twosigma.com/articles/a-workaround-for-non-determinism-in-tensorflow/)
+[Example1](https://github.com/pytorch/pytorch/issues/75240) [Example2](https://www.twosigma.com/articles/a-workaround-for-non-determinism-in-tensorflow/)
 - Division is much slower than multiplication (unless using approximation).
 Dividing many numbers with one number can be optimized by firstly computing reciprocal then multiply by reciprocal.
 - These things can make different hardware have different floating point computation results:
   - Hardware FMA (fused multiply-add) support. `fma(a, b, c) = a * b + c` (in some places `a + b * c`).
 Most modern hardware make intermediary result in FMA have higher precision.
 Some old hardware or embedded processors don't do that and treat it as normal multiply and add.
   - Floating point has a [Subnormal range](https://en.wikipedia.org/wiki/Subnormal_number) to make very-close-to-zero numbers more accurate.
 Most mondern hardware can handle them, but some old hardware and embedded processors treat subnormals as zero.
   - Rounding mode.
 The standard allows different rounding modes like round-to-nearest-ties-to-even (RNTE) or round-toward-zero (RTZ).
-    - In X86 and ARM rounding mode is thread-local mutable state can be set by special instructions.
+    - In X86 and ARM, rounding mode is thread-local mutable state can be set by special instructions.
 It's not recommended to touch the rounding mode as it can affect other code.
-    - In GPU there is no mutable state for rounding mode.
+    - In GPU, there is no mutable state for rounding mode.
 Rasterization often use RNTE rounding mode.
 In CUDA different rounding modes are associated by different instructions.
-  - Different hardware may have different behaviors on math functions like sin, log.
+  - Math functions (e.g. sin, log) may be less accurate in some embedded hardware or old hardware.
   - X86 has legacy FPU which has 80-bit floating point registers and per-core rounding mode state.
 It's recommended to not use them.
-  - ...
-There are many other factors that cause difference of floating point computation.
-- How to increase precision in floating point computation:
-  - Make computation graph shallower.
-For example, 3-layer computation `a * (b * (c * d))` can be less accurate than 2-layer-computation `(a * b) * (c * d)` (depends on exact case).
+  - ......
-  - Avoid temporary result to have very large absolute value or very close-to-zero value.
+- Floating point accuracy is low for values with very large absolute value or values very close to zero.
+It's recommended to avoid temporary result to have very large absolute value or be very close-to-zero.
-  - Utilizing hardware fused operations like FMA (fused multiply-add).
+- Iteration can cause error accumulation.
+For example, if something need to rotate 1 degree every frame, don't cache the matrix and multiply 1-degree rotation matrix every frame.
+Compute angle based on time then re-calculate rotation matrix from angle.

 ### Time

-- Leap second.
-Unix timestamp is "transparent" to leap second, which means that converting between unix timestamp and UTC time ignores leap second.
-The time measured in unix timestamp will stretch or squeeze near a leap second (leap smear) to hide existence of leap second.
+- [Leap second]([Leap second - Wikipedia](https://en.wikipedia.org/wiki/Leap_second)).
+Unix timestamp is "transparent" to leap second, which means converting between Unix timestamp and UTC time ignores leap second.
+A common solution is leap smear: make the time measured in Unix timestamp stretch or squeeze near a leap second.
 - Time zone.
-UTC and Unix timestamp is globally uniform and doesn't care about time zone.
+UTC and Unix timestamp is globally uniform.
 But human-readable time is time-zone-dependent.
-It's recommended to store timestamp in database and convert to human-readable time in UI instead of storing human-readable time in database.
+It's recommended to store timestamp in database and convert to human-readable time in UI, instead of storing human-readable time in database.
 - Daylight Saving Time (DST): In some region people adjust clock forward by one hour in warm seasons.
 - Time may "go backward" due to NTP sync.
 - It's recommended to configure the server's time zone as UTC.
 Different nodes having different time zones will cause trouble in distributed system.
 After changing system time zone, the database may need to be reconfigured or restarted.